microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will create an Azure Active Directory tenant with the following settings:

 - Organization name: **Contoso**

 - Initial domain name: Any valid, unique domain name.

 - Country or region: **United States**

-1. From the lab computer, start a new Web browser window and navigate to the Azure portal at <https://portal.azure.com> if you haven't already.
+1. Start a new Web browser window from the lab computer and navigate to the Azure portal at <https://portal.azure.com> if you haven't already.

-2. When prompted, sign into the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.
+2. When prompted, sign in to the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.

 3. On the lab computer, in the Azure portal, select **+ Create a resource**.